tiveron/magus-engine/README.md

-Magus is a tile based game engine     otype made with typescript.
+Magus is a tile based game engine made with typescript.

 **Run project**